stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Link uses Cloud Flare to block IPs of those of us who browse anonymously" by @[DeborahPeasley](https://twitter.com/DeborahPeasley/status/568445705020420096)

+"I was just replying to a MySQL support thread on SpigotMC and cloudflare's "you have been blocked" came up. lol, tryin to be helpful and getting the boot instead." by @[Floris](https://twitter.com/Floris/status/921170022021545984)

 "Someone tell me how to bypass cloud flare so I can add..." by @[Shh_Its_Raghav](https://twitter.com/Shh_Its_Raghav/status/967888191201185793)

 "Today I learned that Cloudflare is doing more to censor the internet than the Great Firewall of China" by @[pabloduboue](https://twitter.com/pabloduboue/status/682394633641549829)